Three Rivers Heritage Trail

 The Three Rivers Heritage Trail is an urban rail trail paralleling the riverbanks in Pittsburgh, Pennsylvania and Allegheny County for about 33 mi, often on both sides of the rivers, and offering views of the city.
-The trail is promoted and maintained in part by the 'Friends of the Riverfront'.
+The trail owned largely owned by the City of Pittsburgh with support from community groups.

 The stated mission is to increase awareness and engagement with the region's rivers and riverfronts through activities and stewardship, and to extend the water and land trails on the major rivers within Allegheny County.